bitshifter/bitshifter.github.io/_drafts/mathbench-build-timings.md

 [`vek`] stands out as taking a significant amount of time compared to the others.
-One thing to note though is the self time at 10.7 seconds is a lot less than 17.9 seconds of `nalgebra`, a large portion of the time building `vek` is dependencies, mostly `serde` and `serde_derive`.
+One thing to note though is the self time at 10.7 seconds is a lot less than 17.9 seconds of `nalgebra`.
+A large portion of the time building `vek` is dependencies, mostly `serde` and `serde_derive`.

 # No default features surprise